Skip to content

 5. Loads persistent caches (device/paramset descriptions) and initializes clients.

-6. Initializes the Hub (programs, system variables) and starts a scheduler thread for periodic refresh and health checks.
+6. Initializes the Hub (programs, system variables) and starts the BackgroundScheduler for periodic refresh and health checks.

 Device discovery and model creation